Paqmind/useful-services/README.md

 # Resources

-Than are occasionally useful (for the Paqmind infrastructure).
+That are occasionally useful (for the Paqmind infrastructure).

 https://www.vercel-status.com/ – live status of Vercel services